Brown, fawn, white

-The biggest difference between Saint Berxer genders is their size.
-Males are typically at least 10 pounds heavier than their female siblings and they can be as much as two or three inches taller.
+The biggest difference between the sexes is their size.
+Males are typically at least 10 pounds heavier than their female siblings, and they can be as much as 2 or 3 inches taller.
 Both boys and gals are gentle and dignified.
-They love their families and their play time, although boys are a bit more exuberant when left to their own devices.
+They love their families and playtime, but boys are more exuberant when left to their own devices.
 Both males and females are suitable for active families.

 Final Thoughts on the Saint Berxer

-The ever-mighty Saint Berxer is no saint, but it is a well-behaved breed that is easy to work and live with.
-Kids should know how to properly handle dogs before being left alone with these dogs.
-But once well-acquainted, Saint Berxers will spend hours keeping their children family members company.
-They’re easy to care for, but they require lots of attention so don’t expect to leave them on their own while you work and adventure without them.
-Overall, if you have the time and the love to give an active large breed dog, you should seriously consider adopting the impressive Saint Berxer.
+The ever-mighty Saint Berxer is no saint, but they are a well-behaved dog that is easy to work and live with.
+Kids should know how to properly handle dogs before being left alone with them.
+However, once well-acquainted, Saint Berxers will spend hours keeping the children and family members company.
+They’re easy to care for, but they require lots of attention, so don’t expect to leave them on their own while you work.
+Overall, if you have the time and the love to give an active large dog, you should consider adopting the impressive Saint Berxer.